 In recent years, telehealth services have grown in output and scope, providing areas of natural disasters or severely contagious diseases with the means to sustain care and function day-to-day.
 Telehealth in crisis management has become instrumental in helping providers respond faster.

 For example, during Houston’s Hurricane Harvey, telehealth professionals from Access Physicians assisted many hospitals whose employed workers were not able to access the buildings due to flooding and other hazardous road conditions.
+This is where telehealth in crisis management can be incorporated.

 Hundreds of patients were saved by Access Physicians’ quick response and ability to connect numerous professionals with the hospitals most severely affected by the storm.
 The company usually only provides specialty care, but in the wake of Harvey, the remote doctors on staff assumed daily duties, assisting doctors and nurses physically trapped in the building with their patients.